-We are currently running a girls' development squad to help girls make the step up to adult hockey.
-This takes place on Wednesdays at 6pm.
+Girls who are competitive may be invited to attend the development squad to help them make the step up to adult hockey.
+This takes place on Mondays at 6pm.

 The late Kobras session is a good transition to adult hockey, but it is not a requirement.
 Although Kobras nominally runs to age 14, it may be possible for young people to stay on at the early Kobras sessions beyond the age of 14 if we feel that this will not cause problems - it's not fair to have older children running rings round the younger ones, for example.

-From age 13, players may be invited to join in with training sessions with the adult clubs and then make the step up to playing games with the men's and ladies' second teams.
+From approximately age 13, players may be invited to join in with training sessions with the adult clubs and then make the step up to playing games with the men's and ladies' second teams.

 Making this transition can be quite scary for some people, and there is no pressure to do so.
 Players who don't want to make the transition to the rigours of league hockey can remain in the late Kobras up to the age of 16 or can shift over to the Korinthians.
 Even then we don't close and doors and it is quite possible to move to the main adults' sections at a later date.

-From age 14 young people are able to develop other hockey-related skills, either alongside their development as a player or, if they prefer, instead.
+From age 14 Kobras are able to develop other hockey-related skills, either alongside their development as a player or, if they prefer, instead.